a-mannion/mimic3-textmining/README.md

 # mimic3-textmining
-Clinical text-mining/machine learning project I did as part of my masters thesis at Laboratoire Informatique de Grenoble
+Clinical text-mining/machine learning project I did as part of my masters thesis at Laboratoire Informatique de Grenoble.

+# Dependencies
+* Scikit-learn

 # The Dataset
-MIMIC-III (Medical Information Mart for Intensive Care) \citep{johnson1} is a large, freely available database comprising deidentified medical information pertaining to patients admitted to the Beth Israel Deaconess Medical Center in Boston, Massachusetts, USA.
+MIMIC-III (Medical Information Mart for Intensive Care) is a large, freely available database comprising deidentified medical information pertaining to patients admitted to the Beth Israel Deaconess Medical Center in Boston, Massachusetts, USA.
 It was compiled and released as an open-source medical data resource to aid in the reproducibility of clinical studies which use electronic health records.
-It is available to researchers subject to a data use agreement, hosted at Physionet.org \citep{physionet} and is unique in that it is the only openly accessible dataset of its kind.
+It is available to researchers subject to a data use agreement, hosted at Physionet.org and is unique in that it is the only openly accessible dataset of its kind.
 The patient information therein spans a period of over ten years.
 The iteration of the database used in these experiments is version 1.4.